Col0ring/types-kit/docs/types-kit.lastinunion.md

 ## LastInUnion type

-Get the last type in a union type (important!: the result is random when you are using tsc, the correct type can only be obtained through the editor environment)
+Get the last type in a union type (important!: the result is random when you are using tsc, the correct type can only be obtained through the editor environment).

 <b>Signature:</b>